April 5th, Year B-395.

 “If this works out,” Sokudo said, “We’ll have given the greatest gift of all to our children.
 To leave the valley and spread across The Mainland…I can’t imagine anything greater.”

 Staring at the place we would be meeting the Great Beasts, I couldn’t shake a feeling of uneasiness.
-Maybe it was just Skell and the Gilded Desert, but something this just…didn’t feel right.
+Maybe it was just Skell and the Gilded Desert, but something about this just…didn’t feel right.

 Right when I had gotten lost in my thoughts, my father had finally woken up and joined us around the fire.
 He smiled down at me, then glanced down at the pot of stew still bubbling between us.